sugarcrmlabs/DrillDownReporting/CONTRIBUTING.md

 1. Work on your changes within a topic branch.
 1. Create a pull request

-Pull requests are accepted under the discretion of the SugarCRM XHprof Viewer maintainer(s).
+Pull requests are accepted under the discretion of the Sugar Labs Drilldown Reporting maintainer(s).
 Improve the chances your PR will be merged by following the requirements and guidelines below.
-For any questions, please e-mail developers@sugarcrm.com.
+For any questions, please e-mail <blank>@sugarcrm.com.

 **REQUIREMENTS**
 - By creating a pull request, you are agreeing to [SugarCRM Open Source Contributor terms](CONTRIBUTOR_TERMS.pdf).